microsoft/taco-team-build/README.md

 ### setupCordova(config)
 Downloads and installs the correct version of Cordova in the appropriate cache location.
 See the configure method for defaults.  setupCordova() should always be called before executing a platform specific command.

-You can also pass in the same **config** object as the configure method to set configuration options before initalization.
+You can also pass in the same **config** object as the configure method to set configuration options before initialization.

 The method returns a promise that is fulfilled with the appropriate cordova-lib node module once setup is completed.
 Once setup has completed, you can use value from the promise to access a number of Cordova CLI functions in JavaScript.
 Ex: